 Learn how Medicare Savings Programs can help with your costs.

-Likewise, check out the Medicare program, Extra Help if you are unable to afford your Part D prescription drug expenses.
+Likewise, check to see if you’re eligible for Extra Help if you are unable to afford your Part D prescription drug expenses.
 These programs, which are based on your financial situation, can decrease your costs or eliminate some of them altogether.
-(Eligibility rules vary somewhat from state to state.
+(Eligibility rules vary somewhat from state to state, as Extra Help is part of each state’s Medicaid program.
 Select your state on this map to learn more.)

 Learn more about Medicare’s Extra Help.